 In 1989, the coalition celebrated its first legislative victory by passing legislation to criminalize marital rape in Iowa.
 It wasn’t until 1993 that all 50 states enacted similar legislation to make marital rape a crime.

-A bill signing in 1989 for legislation that criminalized marital rape in Iowa.
+A bill signing in 1989 for legislation that finally made marital rape against the law in Iowa.